prayful-app/prayful-be/README.md

 Tests will run using an in-memory HSQL database, so there is no need to create a database for tests.

 ## Security Configuration 🔒
-This API uses Basic and JWT authentication.
+This API uses JWT authentication.

-To configure the security, you need to create a file named `jwk_set.json` in the `resources` folder.
+To configure the security, you need to create a file named `jwk_set.json` in the `resources/jwk` directory.
 This file must contain a JWK Set, with at least one key.

 You can use the online [JSON Web Key generator](https://mkjwk.org/) to generate a JWK Set: .